Waves by YFSOL—The Simple and Quick Investment Plan for Yacht Crew

 Boal & Co (Pensions) Ltd

 Boal & Co is a firm of international actuaries and consultants specialising in advice to offshore insurance companies and pension schemes.
-They act as custodians of the money invested in Waves.
+Boal & Co is the trustee of the structure underpinning the Waves product.

 The company is headquartered on the Isle of Man and has offices in Gibraltar, Dublin and on Jersey.